In Toulouse, the Foundation works with United Way Tocqueville France. Students come from 22 different schools and all participate to three key events:

 Over a 8-months period, Airbus mentors meet regularly with their mentees, exchanging on their daily life and their future opportunities, supporting and inspiring them to further continue their education.
 The three main highlights of the year are the Kick-off Day, where mentor and mentees meet and learn more about each other, the Career Fair, where students are able to meet with other Airbus employees and learn about all the different jobs at Airbus and finally, the Flying Day, where they are able to experience - many for the first time - the thrill of flight.

-Launched in 2016, the Flying Challenge was designed to include specificities aligned to the requirement of the UK, while following the global mission of the programme.
-An intensive, structured hands-on programme which includes mentoring through a mix of Airbus employees and college students.
-The programme combines various elements:
+Launched in 2016, the award-winning UK Flying Challenge programme is currently running successfully at Filton in Bristol and Broughton, North Wales.
+Working with specialist NGO partners, it has been designed to include specificities aligned to the requirements of the UK, while following the global mission of the programme.

-A four day intensive programme designed and delivered by partner NGO, fly2help, to enable students to learn more about the breadth of career opportunities in the aviation industry through visits to:
+A four day intensive programme designed to enable students to learn more about the breadth of career opportunities in the aviation industry.

-A flying lesson at Gloucester Airport where every student got the chance to fly an aircraft
+A flying lesson where every student got the chance to fly an aircraft.

 The Airbus Foundation Discovery Space (AFDS) was officially launched by European Space Agency astronaut and former International Space Station crew member, Tim Peake CMG, in January 2017, but officially opened to schools in May 2017.